memcallen/EveMarketTool/docs/README.md

 The first tab indicates the items you would like to query
  - Select item groups with the left panel
- - Select idividual items with the right panel
+ - Select individual items with the right panel
  - Both panels support searching, via the text input above both panels (Press enter to loop through all that match)

 ![Second Tab Image](https://raw.githubusercontent.com/memcallen/EveMarketTool/master/docs/images/secondtabscreenshot.png)